SallyH3/enpsychlopedia/README.md

 ```bash
 npm install
 ```
-To run tests in the game program, Run:
+To run tests in the app program, Run:
 ```bash
 npm test
 ```